ellenicoleroberts/Challenge_13/README.md

 The architecture of the model is next compiled using the binary_crossentropy loss function, the adam optimizer, and the accuracy evaluation metric.
 The training dataset is then fit to it with 50 epochs.

 Working with this model as a baseline, modifications are then made to it in the interest of improving the model's accuracy.
-Two different alternate models are tested in comparison to the baseline model: (1) the number of epochs is changed from 50 to 100, and (2) an additonal layer is added.
+Two different alternate models are tested in comparison to the baseline model: (1) the activation function is changed from "relu" to "tahn", and (2) an additonal layer is added.
 These models are finally compared to the baseline model.

 ---
 ## Contributors